 - R-121: Royer's first mic was the R-121 and was introduced in 1998.
 This passive ribbon microphone is the flagship mic of Royer Labs and has become a legendary microphone around the world for its smooth, natural sound and wide applicability.
 The importance of this microphone in the renaissance of ribbon mics is unquestionable.

 - R-122 MKII: The original R-122 was introduced in 2002 as the first-ever phantom-powered ribbon microphone.
 The R-122 MKII (released in 2015) is an improvement upon its original model, providing an amazingly clean and natural sound with a superb output level.
 The R-122 includes an attenuation pad and high-pass filter.

 - SF-12: Introduced in 1998, the Royer SF-12 is a stereo ribbon microphone with two ribbon diaphragms set up in a Blumlein pair.
 This modern ribbon design has no audible diffraction effects or cavity resonance and sound absolutely incredible by itself or among other microphones.

-Check the price of these Royer microphones on Amazon and select online retailers by clicking the following links:
+Check the price of these Royer microphones by clicking the following links: